 π€

-VideoStew: Turn Your Message into a Video, Just as You Imagined
+Videostew: Turn Your Message into Video, Just as You Envisioned

-Hello, this is Jun from VideoStew.
-Today, I'd like to talk about how we created VideoStew and why we made it this way.
-In a sense, you could call it our brandin...
+Hello, this is Jun from Videostew.
+Today, I'd like to share the story of how we created Videostew and why we chose to build it the way we did.
+You might call it...

 Junwoo